AGNES McLAREN EXHIBITION

 • Caroline and Francis Debladis

-For their energy in keeping Agnes McLaren's memory alive
+For their dedication to keeping the memory of Agnes McLaren alive

-For the relevance of the panels developed on this occasion
+Regarding the relevance of the signs developed for this occasion

 • According to the agency

-Ira Imig and Johanna Calligher for press relations
+Ira Imig and Johanna Calligher for media relations

 • Nathan Martin